VonHeikemen/devlog/content/tools/simple-neovim-config.md

 ## Installing Neovim

-We are going to need Neovim v0.10 or greater. v0.10 was released on `May 16 2024` so it's still somewhat recent.
-Not every package manager will have that version available.
+We are going to need Neovim v0.9 or greater.
+But you must be aware a lot of plugins written in lua only guarantee support for the latest stable version.
+Right now that's v0.10 which was released on `May 16 2024`.

+If you are on linux, pay attention to the version your package manager has available.

 If you know how to install precompiled binaries you can download the latest version from the [github releases](https://github.com/neovim/neovim/releases).